rbirksteiner/azure-content-nlnl/articles/fundamentals-introduction-to-azure.md

 ### Site Recovery

-Azure Site Recovery (formerly Hyper-V Recovery Manager) can help you protect important applications by coordinating the replication and recovery of Hyper-V images across sites.
-You can back up to your own secondary site, a hoster’s site, or use Azure and avoid the expense and complexity of building and managing your own secondary location.
+Azure Site Recovery (formerly Hyper-V Recovery Manager) can help you protect important applications by coordinating the replication and recovery across sites.
+Site Recovery  provides capability to protect applications based on Hyper-v, VMWare or SAN to your own secondary site, to a hoster’s site, or to Azure and avoid the expense and complexity of building and managing your own secondary location.
 Azure encrypts data and communications and you have the option enable encryption for data at-rest too.

 It monitors the health of your services continuously and helps automate the orderly recovery of services in the event of a site outage at the primary datacenter.
 Virtual machines can be brought up in an orchestrated fashion to help restore service quickly, even for complex multi-tier workloads.

 Site Recovery works with existing technologies such as Hyper-V Replica, System Center, and SQL Server AlwaysOn.
+Check out [Azure Site Recovery overview](site-recovery/site-recovery-overview.md) for more details.

 ### Azure Backup
 ![Azure Backup](./media/fundamentals-introduction-to-azure/AzureBackupIntroNew.png)